Eastern State Hospital (Virginia): Francis Fauquier and the Enlightenment

 Governor Fauquier's benevolent and bold expressions did eventually lead to the establishment of the Eastern State Hospital, although he died March 3, 1768, before it was built.
 His compassion and humanitarian care for those who needed it the most, made it easier for his ideas to be developed and a facility built.

 Fauquier's concern probably rested in Enlightenment principles, which were so widespread throughout the time.
 The 18th century was a time for rejecting superstitions and religions, and substituting science and logical reasoning.
 The philosophers David Hume and Voltaire were studying and investigating the worth of human life, which would ultimately alter perceptions of the mentally ill.
 During this time in London, insane people were viewed and used for as entertainment and comical relief.
 The Bethlehem Royal Hospital (sometimes called Bedlam) attracted many tourists and even held frequent parades of inmates.
 Enlightenment attitudes encouraged more sensitivity towards the mentally ill, rather than treating them as outcasts and fools.
 Some started to believe that being mentally ill was, in fact, an illness of the mind, much like a physical disease or sickness, and that these mental illnesses were also treatable.

 Before Governor Fauquier's speeches, a person who was mentally ill was not diagnosed by a doctor, but rather judged by 12 citizens, much like a jury, to be either a criminal, lunatic or Idiot.
 Most classified as lunatic were placed in the Public Gaol in Williamsburg.
 Taxpayers probably appreciated the hospital idea only if they had a family member or close friend who was mentally ill.
 The only hospital where mentally ill patients were sometimes taken before Eastern State Hospital was built, was the Pennsylvania Hospital, a Quaker institution in Philadelphia.
 Until a campaign by Benjamin Rush in 1792 to establish a separate treatment wing, mentally ill patients were kept in the basement and out of the way of regular patients who needed medical assistance.

-Percival Goodhouse was is thought to be one of the first patients admitted to the Eastern State Hospital after its opening on October 12, 1773.
+Percival Goodhouse was thought to be one of the first patients admitted to the Eastern State Hospital after its opening on October 12, 1773.